IAEA-NSDDNetwork/LOGFT/README.md

 # LOGFT
 Calculates log ft values for beta and electron-capture decay, average beta energies, and capture fractions.

 LOGFT is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

+Address any feedback to the Brookhaven National Nuclear Data Center  NNDC@BNL.GOV

 ## Disclaimer